 Amou Haji, 80, believes that “cleanliness brings him sickness.”
 For that reason, he hasn’t bathed in the past 60 years, and he’s unofficially called the “dirtiest man in the world”.

 He lives in isolation in Dejgah village, in the Southern Iranian province of Fars.
-He hates contact with wateer, and even the suggestion of a bath makes him angry.
+The man hates contact with water, and even the suggestion of a bath makes him angry.
 Apparently, as a young man, he was in love with a woman, but as she rejected him, he chose a life of isolation.

 You could argue that the man is mentally ill – that may very well be true, but it’s not a certainty.
-He sleeps on the ground, he hasn’t washed in 60 years, he smokes doodoo and eats rotten meat, but he’s 80!
+He sleeps on the ground, hasn’t washed in 60 years, smokes doodoo and eats rotten meat, but he’s 80!
 He’s 80, he’s happy, and he’s apparently healthy, for a man his age.
 So what gives, society?
-Is this man a fantastic exception, or is this something we’re missing out on?
+Is this man a fantastic exception, or is this something we’ve not fully understood?

 I really think psychological studies conducted on people living extremely isolated lives would be interesting, and would reveal valuable information about parts of our mind we know little about.
-Of course, the logistic problems and difficulties of doing this are evident.
+Of course, the logistical problems and challenges of doing this are evident.

 This articles was based on information from the Tehran Times.